If you are converting an existing trading business into a co-operative, there are a number of important HR issues for you to consider.

 Take expert advice

 The legal implications of buying, transferring or acquiring any business are dependent on the specific circumstances of that transaction.
 It is very important that you take advice from an expert, such as a solicitor.
-You can find out how to access specialist help on the Hive website.

 In some situations, the obligations of the previous employer become those of the new employer.
 You will need to find out whether your conversion is covered by the Transfer of Undertakings (Protection of Employment) Regulations 2006 (commonly referred to as TUPE).

 TUPE deals with the rights of employees and the obligations of the new employer upon any transfer.

 If TUPE applies:

 - The newly formed co-operative automatically becomes the employer of the existing trading business’s employees

 - Continuous service with the previous employer transfers over to the new employer

 - Your ability to dismiss transferring employees or make changes to their terms and conditions will be restricted.